 Deputy Marshal David Brown was shot and killed while investigating a suspicious vehicle with two subjects behind the Westfield High School.

-After requesting a records check while questioning one of the subjects, a struggle ensued and the man shot him after he was disarmed of his .38-caliber service pistol.
+Upon requesting a records check while questioning one of the subjects seated in the passenger seat of his squad car, a struggle ensued and the man shot him six times after he was disarmed of his .38-caliber service revolver.

 When a dispatcher was unable to contact Deputy Marshal Brown with the reply, a second officer was sent to check on him.
 Upon this officer's arrival, Deputy Marshal Brown was found shot to death sitting in the driver's seat of his patrol car.

-The men, who fled the scene and suspected of livestock theft, were located over three hours later at a residence in Indianapolis.
+The men, who fled the scene and suspected of livestock theft behind the school, were located over three hours later at a residence in Indianapolis.
 They were found as a result of Deputy Marshal Brown writing the vehicle's license plate number on his notepad.

 The 39-year-old shooter was subsequently convicted of second-degree murder and sentenced to life in prison where he died in 1997.